initlabopen/drupal-security-audit/README.md

 # 1. Website isolation

 We need to isolate the website to avoid changing files and database while performing the audit.
-Skip this step and you may end up with more files containing malicious code when there were at the outset.
+Skip this step and you may end up with more files containing malicious code than there were at the outset.

 There are two typical isolation options:

 * a docker container;
-* or a virtual server.
+* a virtual server.

 Pick any you like, they are much the same from the point of view of results achieved.